elemel/fungeon-call/chapters/4/README.md

   62
 ```

-The number 15 is on top of the stack after you leave the dungeon.
+The number 15 is at the top of the stack after you leave the dungeon.